Jet lag is temporary and usually doesn't need treatment. Symptoms often improve within a few days, though they sometimes last longer.

 Lifestyle and home remedies

-Use sunlight to reset your internal clock.
+Being exposed to sunlight helps reset your internal clock.
 It's the most powerful natural tool for regulating the sleep-wake cycle.

 Beverages with caffeine such as coffee, espresso and soft drinks may help offset daytime sleepiness.
-Drink caffeinated drinks judiciously.
-Avoid caffeinated beverages after midday since caffeine consumed after that time may make it even more difficult to fall asleep or sleep well.
+Choose drinks with caffeine wisely.
+Don't have caffeine after midday since it may make it even harder to fall asleep or sleep well.

-As a jet lag remedy and sleep aid, melatonin has been widely studied, and it's now a commonly accepted part of effective jet lag treatment.
-The latest research seems to show that melatonin aids sleep during times when you wouldn't normally be resting, making it beneficial for people with jet lag.
+As a sleep aid, melatonin has been widely studied and is a common jet lag treatment.
+The latest research seems to show that melatonin aids sleep during times when you wouldn't typically be resting, making it beneficial for people with jet lag.

-Doses as small as 0.5 milligram seem just as effective as doses of 5 milligrams or higher, although higher doses have been shown by some studies to be more sleep promoting.
-If you use melatonin, take it 30 minutes before you plan to sleep or ask your doctor about the proper timing.
+A dose as small as 0.5 milligram seems just as effective as a dose of 5 milligrams or higher, although some studies show that higher doses are better at making you sleep.
+Take melatonin 30 minutes before you plan to sleep.
+Or ask your health care provider about the proper timing.

 Additional possible remedies

 Some people use exercise to try to ease the effects of jet lag.